 People doing contract research organization jobs provide a variety of services to biotech and pharmaceutical companies.
 In many cases, CROs handle much of the technical aspects of clinical trials, contracting out clinical research assistants (CRAs) to physicians’ offices, hospitals or biopharma companies.
 But it doesn’t stop there.

 Matas said, “One of our lines of business is a CRO where we outsource work and perform it for sponsors’ drug trials.
 We also offer services where we take functional areas of a trial and outsource them, and we provide staffing to sponsors when they need them.
 So when they need 10 CRAs for a trial, or a clinical research manager (CRM), we provide those people on a contract basis.”

-But as a CRO, Matas notes that they handle all functional areas, whether it’s clinical trial management, project management, CRAs, the entire data management areas and development areas.
+But, Matas notes that people doing contract research organization jobs handle all functional areas, whether it’s clinical trial management, project management, CRAs, the entire data management areas and development areas.